pupil-labs/pupil-docs/user-docs/pupil-capture.md

 Click on the selector "Open Plugin" and select your plugin.

-### Pupil Sync
+### Pupil Groups
-`pupil_sync` can help you to collect data from different devices and control an experiment with multiple actors (data generators and sensors) or use more than one Pupil device simultaneously:
+`Pupil Groups` can help you to collect data from different devices and control an experiment with multiple actors (data generators and sensors) or use more than one Pupil device simultaneously:

-* Load the `Pupil Sync` plugin from the `General` sub-menu in the GUI.
+* Load the `Pupil Groups` plugin from the `General` sub-menu in the GUI.
 * Once the plugin is active it will show all other local network pupil sync nodes in the GUI
 * It will also automatically synchronise time up to 0.1ms.
 * Furthermore actions like starting and stopping a recording on one device will be mirrored instantly on all other devices.